madhav1991/LogViewer/README.md

 - Best for: Efficient UI rendering and memory usage

-**Solution** : It is we need to use HTTP Range Requests or Stream with fetch API for fetching data from server.
-HTTP Range Requests suits the requirements better as it only loads the data size we request.
+**Solution** : We should use either HTTP Range Requests or Stream with the Fetch API for fetching data from the server.HTTP Range Requests suit the requirements better as they only load the data size requested.
 A hybrid approach of HTTP Range Requests and Virtual Scrolling suits the use case to get the best out of both systems.

 ### Rendering Strategy - Virtual Scrolling